-A year later Jochen still liked the basic premise of the game and decided to put some more work into the prototype, improving gameplay and the artstyle.
+A year later, Jochen still liked the basic premise of the game and decided to put some more work into the prototype, improving gameplay and the artstyle.

 In October 2019 Asylum Square was the first team that got accepted in a new funding program from the german government.
-Development started full-time and the pixel artists Andrew Bado and Nauris Amatnieks joined the project to speed up the process.
+Development began full-time and the pixel artists Andrew Bado and Nauris Amatnieks joined the project to speed up the process.

 In 2023 Asylum Square teamed up with Gameforge who will act as publishing partner for the game, which closes the circle because in 2012 Jochen left Gameforge, his former employer, to work on his own games.